KaiWenger/memochange/paper/paper.md

 ---
-title: "memochange: An R package for estimation and tests in persistent time series"
+title: "memochange: An R package for estimation procedures and tests for persistent time series"
 tags:
   - R
   - time series analysis